tmhglnd/mercury/README.md

 	- [Windows](https://akiaj5esl75o5wbdcv2a-maxmspjitter.s3.amazonaws.com/Max808_x64_190808.zip)
 	- [Mac](https://akiaj5esl75o5wbdcv2a-maxmspjitter.s3.amazonaws.com/Max808_190808.dmg)
 	- If links are not working go to [https://cycling74.com/downloads/older](https://cycling74.com/downloads/older)
+	- *Newer versions of Max can be used as well, but 8.0.8 has proven to be the most stable so far*
 <!--
 2. Add the following dependencies to the `~/Documents/Max 8/Packages` folder:
 	- [`misc-max-abstractions`](https://github.com/tmhglnd/misc-max-abstractions)